top of page

 Best Belgian Waffles in Bruges

 You cannot go to Bruges and not have some of the best Belgian waffles.
 Most waffles will contain eggs, so you may want to ask for vegan waffles if you do not consume eggs as a vegetarian.
 There are two types of Belgian Waffles - the Brussels waffles and the Liege waffles.
 The Brussels waffle is rectangular and feels slightly lighter and softer to taste.
-The Liege waffle doesnt have a definitive shape and is harder and heavier in its texture.
+The Liege waffle doesn't have a definitive shape and is harder and heavier in its texture.
 We went to House of Waffles in Bruges and had their Brussels waffles with cherry compote and some vanilla ice cream.
 It felt great after walking about 10,000 steps on ancient stone and probably we had a few thousand steps more to go.
-Another place that came highly recommended in Bruges is the for the best Belgian waffles is Chez Albert, however, we could not try it.
+Another place that came highly recommended in Bruges for the best Belgian waffles is Chez Albert, however, we could not try it.

 Belgian beer and the best pizza in Bruges